 Forests that receive an annual rainfall between 250 cm and 450 cm (i.e. 98 inches and 177 inches) are classified as Rainforests.
-The Amazon Rainforest is the biggest rainforest in the world well known for its biodiversity.
-We have gathered complete set of Amazon Rainforest Facts For Kids that will help you in learning all the Amazon Rainforest Information that you need to know.
+The Amazon Rainforest is the biggest in the world well known for its biodiversity.
+We have gathered a complete set of Amazon Rainforest Facts For Kids that will help you in learning all the Amazon Rainforest Information that you need to know.
 You are going to learn about its name, location, features, geographical characteristics, landscape, size, length, rivers, layers, ecosystem, biome, species statistics, flora & fauna, deforestation, conservation, importance, rainfall, weather, climate, people, houses, languages, resources, oxygen facts and many other interesting facts about the amazon rainforest.

 Amazon Rainforest Facts For Kids